Immunology

 • Responsible for graft-versus-host response.

-3. Class 3 MHC antigens.
+3. Class 3 MHC Antigens.

 • Encode C2 and C4 complement components of the classical pathway and properdin factor B of the alternative pathway.